jiribrejcha/wifichannel/README.md

 # WLAN Pi project
-If you like this tool and have interest in Wi-Fi, make sure to check the [WLAN Pi project](http://www.wlanpi.com). wifichannel is included in the WLAN Pi image.
+If you like this tool and have interest in Wi-Fi, make sure to check the [WLAN Pi project](http://www.wlanpi.com). wifichannel is preinstalled on the WLAN Pi tool for your convenience.
+Simply SSH to your WLAN Pi and use it.

 # Special thanks to
 - [Nick Turner](https://twitter.com/nickjvturner) for sparking the idea